 With its souped-up feature set, tons of customizability, and support for added tools and add-on, Multibar is a sleek, intuitive, and more importantly, unobtrusive dock application for Windows 10.
 Take it for a spin to see if it’s for you.

 If you’re in the mood for a starter, then this free dock program is on the menu.
-Nothing fancy, just a simple and lightweight solution to organize your shortcuts and folders into a convenient little dock.
+Nothing fancy, just a simple and lightweight solution to organizing your shortcuts and folders into a convenient little dock.

 You don’t get the flash and pizzazz of similar programs.
 Instead, Appetizer offers you elegance and grace in a frothy little package — pardon the puns.